Great Locomotive Chase: Medal of Honor

 On March 20, the recently released raiders arrived in Washington DC, and the following day Pittenger wrote a letter to Secretary of War Edwin M. Stanton detailing their mission to Georgia.
 On March 24, they were interviewed by Judge Advocate General Joseph Holt, who was able to corroborate details of their mission with testimony from the raiders who had escaped in 1862.
 On March 25, they were invited to Stanton's office at the Department of War.
 After a brief conversation, Stanton announced that the raiders would receive the newly approved Medal of Honor.
 Private Jacob Parrott, who had been physically abused as a prisoner, was awarded the first.
-The others were Sergeant Elihu H. Mason, Corporals William Pittenger and William H. H. Reddick, and Privates William Bensinger and Robert Buffum.
-Stanton also offered them all commissions as First Lieutenants.
+The others were Sergeant Elihu H. Mason, Corporals William Pittenger and William H. H. Reddick, and Privates William Bensinger, Wilson Wright Brown, and Robert Buffum.
+Stanton also offered them all commissions as First Lieutenant.
 After the ceremony the six raiders were taken to the White House to meet President Abraham Lincoln, which became a tradition for all Medal of Honor recipients.
 Later, all but three of the other soldiers who had participated in the raid also received the Medal of Honor, with posthumous awards to families for those who had been executed.
 As civilians, Andrews and Campbell were not eligible.
 In 2008, the House of Representatives passed a bill which would retroactively award the Medal of Honor to two of the three remaining raiders, Charles Perry Shadrack and George Davenport Wilson.
-However, as of 2020 it has not been acted upon.
+On July 3, 2024, President Joe Biden posthumously presented the medal to descendants of both Shadrack and Wilson.
 All the Medals of Honor presented to the Andrews Raiders used identical text.